-Transfer of Credit (TOC) is a process where both formal and informal learning that a student has undertaken can be assessed and credit awarded to enable students to progress their individual learning.
+Transfer of (, , Transfer of Credit (TOC) is a process where both formal and informal learning that a student has undertaken can be assessed and credit awarded to enable students to progress their individual learning.
 Transfer of Credit (TOC) can be either formal or informal and may be applied to modules and/or assessment standards.
-Formal or informal transfer of credit may be internal or external and granted as specified or unspecified credit Formal Transfer of Credit (FTOC), refers to credit for previous formal learning at Wintec or at another educational institution in New Zealand or overseas.
+Formal or informal transfer of credit may be internal or external and granted as specified or unspecified credit Formal Tran (FTOC) sfer of Credit Formal Transfer of Credit (FTOC), refers to credit for previous formal learning at Wintec or at another educational institution in New Zealand or overseas.
 Formal Learning attains a result and is usually recorded on an academic record.
-Cross Credit is credit based on the sharing of a defined number of modules passed towards a completed Wintec qualification to another Wintec qualification.
+Cross Credit Cross Credit is credit based on the sharing of a defined number of modules passed towards a completed Wintec qualification to another Wintec qualification.
 The defined modules will count towards both Wintec qualifications.
 A single module may not count towards more than two Wintec qualifications.
-Reassigned Credit is formal credit gained from Wintec modules from an incomplete Wintec qualification that is transferred toward a new Wintec qualification.
-The module(s) will no longer count towards the original Wintec qualification. • External Credit is formal credit granted from prior learning completed and transferred from other institutions. • Recognition of prior learning (RPL) - also known as Informal Transfer of Credit (ITOC) - is a process that acknowledges learning from previous informal training, work experience and/or life experience.
-Specified credit is granted toward specific modules in a qualification for which there is a clear equivalence of prior learning or module content.
-Specified credit will be approved when prior learning outcomes are assessed as satisfying the learning outcomes and requirements of a particular module for which academic credit is sought.
-Unspecified credit is credit granted toward a qualification where the previous study is equivalent to the level and credit value, but not to the learning outcomes from specified modules.
-Portfolio of evidence refers to the evidence put forward by an applicant for consideration for TOC.
-Evidence can be presented in a variety of ways but will be assessed in relation to the learning outcomes of programmes and modules.
+Types of FTOC Reassigned Credit Reassigned Credit is formal credit gained from Wintec modules from an incomplete Wintec qualification that is transferred toward a new Wintec qualification.
+The module(s) will no longer count towards the original Wintec qualification.
+External Credit • External Credit is formal credit granted from prior learning completed and transferred from other institutions.
+(RPL) Recognition of prior learning (RPL) - also known as Informal Transfer of Credit (ITOC) - is a process that acknowledges learning from previous informal training, work experience and/or life experience. • Specified credit Specified credit is granted toward specific modules in a qualification for which there is a clear equivalence of prior learning or module content.
+Specified credit will be approved when prior learning outcomes are assessed as satisfying the learning outcomes and requirements of a particular module for which academic credit is sought. • Unspecified credit Unspecified credit is credit granted toward a qualification where the previous study is equivalent to the level and credit value, but not to the learning outcomes from specified modules.
+Portfolio of evidence